sndsabin/Nepali-News-Classifier/README.md

 ## Author
 [sndsabin](https://twitter.com/sndsabin)

-#### This Corpus was developed by parsing and scrapping contents published from 2015 of different online news portals.
+#### This Corpus was developed by parsing and scrapping contents published from 2015 on different online news portals.
 All the news contents belong to their respective owners.